 Tomato Plant Allergies

-Everyone’s sensitivity to plants is somewhat different.
-What bothers some people may have no impact whatsoever on someone else.
+Everyone’s sensitivity to plants is somewhat different, and what bothers one person may have no impact whatsoever on someone else.
 There are several different types of reactions that people can have to plants.
 A skin rash may develop even if a person has not been previously exposed to a plant.
 A good example of this happens with stinging nettles.
 When you brush up against them, they cause a tingling sensation on the skin that comes quickly and leaves quickly.
 This is also known as a non-allergic contact dermatitis.

 Another type of reaction is known as allergic contact dermatitis, which produces a rash within 24 hours.
 A good example of this type of reaction is poison ivy.
 There are some people who are not at all bothered by poison ivy but others who experience terrible reactions.
 People can also be allergic to tomato plants, which is another form or allergic contact dermatitis.